Julian Assange: Australian Senate bid and WikiLeaks Party

-Assange stood for the Australian Senate in Victoria in the 2013 Australian federal election, and launched the WikiLeaks Party, but failed to win a seat.
+Assange stood for the Australian Senate in Victoria in the 2013 Australian federal election and launched the WikiLeaks Party, but he failed to win a seat.
 Assange said that Prime Minister Julia Gillard's attacks on WikiLeaks contributed to his decision to stand, and that if he won the seat he expected legal action against him in the US and the UK to end because of "the political costs".
 As the campaign progressed, the party experienced internal dissent over its governance and electoral tactics, with some members protesting about Assange's leadership.

 After the 2013 election, Assange said that the WikiLeaks Party would continue and foreshadowed another tilt at the Senate.
 He tried to stand for the 2014 Australian Senate special election in Western Australia, but was ruled ineligible.
 The party was deregistered due to low membership numbers in 2015.

 Campaigning for Kim Dotcom

 Documents provided by Edward Snowden showed that in 2012 and 2013 the New Zealand government worked to establish a secret mass surveillance programme which it called "Operation Speargun".
 On 15 September 2014 while campaigning for Internet entrepreneur Kim Dotcom, Assange appeared via remote video link on his town hall meeting held in Auckland, which discussed the programme.
 Assange said the Snowden documents showed that he had been a target of the programme and that "Operation Speargun" represented "an extreme, bizarre, Orwellian future that is being constructed secretly in New Zealand".